 Sarah has particular expertise in all aspects of education law.
 She acts on behalf of a wide range of clients (including local authorities, parents, schools, higher education institutions, the Schools Adjudicator, Ofsted, the Education Funding Agency, and the Secretary of State for Education).
 Sarah acted as junior counsel to Just for Kids in R (Tigere) v.
 Secretary of State for Business, Innovation and Skills 1 WLR 82 (SC).
 She is currently instructed by Ofsted in the Independent Inquiry into Child Sex Abuse, and has advised the EHRC on its inquiry into racial harassment in higher education institutions.
 Sarah acted on behalf of the successful claimants in the St Olave “off-rolling” case.

 Sarah was awarded the Bar Pro Bono award in 2013 for her work on the School Exclusion Project, an organisation that provides pro-bono representation to parents appealing against the permanent exclusion of their child from school.
 She is the author (with Aileen McColgan and Elizabeth Prochaska) of Special Educational Needs and the Law (LAG, 2017) and wrote the chapter on Special Educational Needs in Richard McManus QC, Education and the Courts (Jordan’s, 2012).
-She is currently writing the chapter on education in National Security: Law, Practice and Procedure (Jones, Ward and Stone).
-Sarah is a member of the Justice working party on school exclusions, and is a parent governor of a primary school in the London Borough of Tower Hamlets.
+She is currently co-authoring the chapter on education in National Security: Law, Practice and Procedure (Jones, Ward and Stone).
+Sarah was a member of the Justice working party on school exclusions, and is a parent governor of a primary school in the London Borough of Tower Hamlets.

 Recent education cases include:

 - R (Ngole) v.
 University of Sheffield ELR 443 (CA): whether the removal of a student social worker from his course for comments about LGBT people on Facebook breached Article 10 ECHR (counsel for the University).